DomUva/FintechProject/kafka_2.13-4.0.0/README.md

 ```

-To start our Plaid interface you will need to open 3 terminal sessions (or run in the background):
+To start our Plaid interface you will need to open 3 terminal sessions (or run in the background) from within kafka_2.13-4.0.0/plaid:

 Session 1:
 ```